 You can donate time, items for sale, raffle prizes or offer your services and skills.
 Anybody with a link to Bleasby School can get involved with BSFA.
 You do not have to be a committee member to attend meetings or contribute ideas.
-There are lots of opportunities to get involved as much or as little as suits you.
-Just come along to a meeting, speak to a committee member or contact us by e-mail email@example.com
+There are lots of opportunities to get involved, as much or as little as suits you.
+Just come along to a meeting, speak to a committee member, or contact us by e-mail email@example.com

 We are compiling a list of people who are happy to volunteer in some way.
 Perhaps you are good at making cakes and want to join the ‘baking team’ who produce cakes for events, or you just want to help run a stall for an hour at an event?
 Maybe you are interested in helping with a specific project for example a ball, a children’s event or even separately organising your own fund raising activity as the ‘Bleasby Bikers’ do?
 The Bleasby Bikers are a group of some 40 dads who organise cycling challenges to raise money for Bleasby Primary School, amongst other charities.
 If you are interested in joining the Bleasby Bikers group go to www.bleasbybikers.co.uk

-Every little helps, so just one hour assisting at an event would be invaluable, alternatively if you have a particular skill that might be of help to the school we would like to know.
+Every little helps, so just one hour assisting at an event would be invaluable.
+Alternatively if you have a particular skill that might be of help to the school we would like to know.

-Everytime you shop on-line you can raise money for BSFA, at no extra cost to you.
+Every time you shop on-line you can raise money for BSFA, at no extra cost to you.
 Simply register at http://www.easyfundraising.org.uk/bleasbyschoolfa

 Please support our fundraisers whenever you can.
 We could not raise any money without the generous support of the school and local community.

-Remember to buy your Christmas cards from us.
+Remember to buy your Christmas cards from us!
 Every year we ask the children to design a Christmas card, which we then have professionally printed in packs.
 The scheme also allows you to have additional designs, for example to use as thank you cards, and have them printed.

-Last year we produced our first Bleasby school cookbook.
+We have also previously produced our first Bleasby school cookbook.
 The cookbook looked fantastic and was jam packed with the childrens' delicious family recipes.
 Demand was so high for our cookbooks we had to place a second order.

-If you wish to donate then please read the information at the bottom of this page, which explains some of the tax benefits that you may be entitled to claim in order to donate in the most tax effective way.
+If you wish to donate, then please read the information at the bottom of this page, which explains some of the tax benefits that you may be entitled to claim in order to donate in the most tax effective way.